-5.2 QT Prolongation etron prolongs the QT interval in a dose-dependent manner [see Clinical Pharmacology (12.2)].
+Ondansetron prolongs the QT interval in a dose-dependent manner [see Clinical Pharmacology (12.2)].
 In addition, postmarketing cases of Torsade de Pointes have been reported in patients using ondansetron.
-Avoid Ondansetron in patients with congenital long OT syndrome.
-Electrocardiogram (ECG) monitoring is recommended in patients with electrolyte abnormalities. (e.g., hypokalemia or hypomagnesemia), congestive heart failure, bradyarrhythmias, or patients taking other medicinal products that lead to QT prolongation.
-5.3 Serotonin Syndrome
+Avoid Ondansetron in patients with congenital long QT syndrome, Electrocardiogram (ECG) monitoring is recommended or syndrome: Electrocardogram (203) monitoring is recommended in patients with electrolyte abnormalities (e.g., hypokalemia or hypomagnesemia), congestive heart failure, bradyarrhythmias, or patients taking other medicinal products that lead to QT prolongation.

+Serotonin Syndrome

 The development of serotonin syndrome has been reported with 5-HT3 receptor antagonists.
-Most reports have been associated with concomitant use of serotonergic drugs (e.g., selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors, mirtazapine, fentanyl, lithium, tramadol, and intravenous methylene blue).
+Most reports have been associated with concomitant use of serotonergic drugs (e.g., selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), monoamine oxidase inhibitors, mirtazapine fentanyl, lithium, tramadol, and intravenous methylene blue).
 Some of the reported cases were fatal.
-Serotonin syndrome occurring with overdose of

-Ondansetron alone has also been reported.
-The majority of reports of serotonin syndrome related to 5-HT3 receptor antagonist 7 DRUG INTERACTIONS use occurred in a post-anesthesia care unit or an infusion center 7.1 Drugs Affecting Cytochrome P-450 Enzymes
+Serotonin syndrome occurring with overdose of Ondansetron alone has also been reported.
+The majority of reports of serotonin syndrome related to 5-HT3 receptor antagonist use occurred in a post-anesthesia care unit or an infusion cente

-Symptoms associated with serotonin syndrome may include the following combination of signs and symptoms: mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, ncoordination), seizures, with or without gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
+Symptoms associated with serotonin syndrome may include the following combination of signs and symptoms: mental status changes (e.g., agitation, hallucinations, delirium, and coma), autonomic instability (e.g., tachycardia, labile blood pressure, dizziness, diaphoresis, flushing, hyperthermia), neuromuscular symptoms (e.g., tremor, rigidity, myoclonus, hyperreflexia, incoordination), seizures, with or without gastrointestinal symptoms (e.g., nausea, vomiting, diarrhea).
 Patients should be monitored for the emergence of serotonin syndrome, especially with concomitant use of Ondansetron and other serotonergic drugs.
 If symptoms of serotonin syndrome occur, discontinue Ondansetron and initiate supportive treatment.
-Patients should be informed of the increased risk of serotonin syndrome, especially if Ondansetron is used concomitantly with other serotonergic drugs [see Drug Interactions (7.5), Overdosage (10)].
-7.3 Phenytoin, Carbamazepine, and Rifampin
+Patients should be informed of the increased risk of serotonin syndrome especially if Ondansetron is used concomitantly with other serotonergic drugs [see Drug Interactions (7.5), Overdosage (10)].